¨I am not giving up. I am just starting over.

 Being a genuinely nomadic person has changed me in many ways.
 I am used to the challenges and the excitement of moving.
 It is difficult for me to settle down in one place.

 Since high school, I have moved 20 times and spent nearly eleven years on the road.
-(Though most moves were within California, I also have lived in four foreign countries as well as the US Midwest).
+(Though most moves were within California, I also have lived in four foreign countries and the US Midwest).
 I have become addicted to the call of new adventures and discoveries that a nomadic life affords.
-It took me almost four years after I bought my house to be ready and willing to settle down in Merida
+It took me almost four years after I bought my house to be ready and willing to settle down in Merida.

 In August 2019, I decided it was time to consider becoming a full-time expat.
 But, to be honest, I felt somewhat torn.
 I knew it was logically the right next step financially and was excited about becoming part of a community.
 Yet, another part of me still wanted to continue traveling.
 I worried about missing the excitement of constantly discovering new people, places, and experiences.

-Nonetheless, I put a lot of time and effort to begin to create my new chapter of life as a full-time expat.
+Nonetheless, I put a lot of time and effort into creating my new chapter of life as a full-time expat.
 Since mostly finishing the house, I began to explore community activities, went on some dates, and worked on my website and business consistently.
 I discovered Facebook pages that helped me learn much more about local businesses, clubs, and activities.
 I made some new good friends.
-(One of whom is helping me with my Social Media issues).
+(One of whom, Mario, is helping me with my Social Media issues).

-In January 2020, I left Merida for a two-month trip around Mexico to research living and traveling around Mexico (which I still intend to write during the next year).
+In January 2020, I left Merida for a two-month trip around Mexico to research living and traveling around Mexico (which I still intend to write about in the future).
 Unfortunately, the two-month tour around Mexico had a cloud over it for most of the time.
-In my third week, I was the victim of an express kidnapping (detailed in a previous post).
+In my third week, I was the victim of an express kidnapping.
 It affected both my ability to learn and enjoy the trip.
 I did not feel up to doing much of the research, sightseeing, interviews with expats, etc.. that I planned to do.

 Yet, the kidnapping did have one surprisingly positive effect.
-It also made me really want to get to Merida to go back to creating this new chapter of my life.
-I felt like I had finally really come to accept and be happy about, just settling down for a while.
-In fact, if my house had not been rented, I would have come home almost two weeks early.
+I felt like I had finally really come to accept and be happy about just settling down for a while.
+In fact, if I had not rented my house, I would have come home almost two weeks early.
 Something I would never have considered in the past!
+It also made me really want to get to Merida and go back to creating this new chapter of my life.

 Sadly, after only two weeks passed in this new chapter of my life, the Coronavirus hit the scene and upended most of my plans for this new chapter in my life.